z5labs/battlebots/docs/content/research_and_development/adrs/0005-1v1-battle-orchestration.md

 ## Context and Problem Statement

 Battle Bots requires high-level orchestration rules for 1v1 battles that tie together the spatial system, characteristics, equipment, and actions into a complete battle experience.
 We need to define spatial configuration (2D vs. 3D, bounded vs. unbounded arena), visibility rules (fog of war vs. full battlefield vision), battle pacing mechanisms (time limits, engagement encouragement), and win conditions (how battles conclude).
-These orchestration rules must create engaging gameplay while integrating the detailed mechanics defined in ADR-0006 through ADR-0009.
+These orchestration rules must create engaging gameplay while providing a foundation for detailed battle mechanics.

 Without well-defined battle orchestration, we cannot:
 - Define the spatial dimensions and arena boundaries for battles (spatial configuration)